frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 | Outer Loop (Plates Iteration) | Looping through each plate                             | $O(n)$          | $O(1)$           |
 | Overall Complexity            | Total time and space complexities                      | $O(n^2)$        | $O(1)$           |

 This approach, while correct, leads to a quadratic time complexity of $O(n^2)$ because it recalculates the sums from scratch for every plate.
 The space complexity remains constant at $O(1)$, as no extra space is required beyond the scalar variables for sum calculation.
-There are better solutions.
+Nevertheless, there are better solutions.

 ####### Prefix Sum Array Solution